 Add images to a photo project

-You can add images to a photo project, and then rearrange, modify, or replace them.
+You can add images to a photo project in the Edit workspace.
+After you add images, you can rearrange, modify, or replace them.

 Photoshop Elements adds all the images in a project to your default catalog.